 Often, due to some reason, if adequate proportions of these hormones are not produced in our bodies, the body experiences a loss of sex drive.
-On such occasions, a little extra push can actually restore your sex drive and let you indulge in your special moments of intimacy.
+On such occasions, a little extra push can restore your sex drive and let you indulge in your special moments of intimacy.
 Wondering where this extra push will come from?
 The answer lies in aphrodisiacs.

 Dark chocolates are great for sex as they are packed with caffeine and a potent antioxidant.
-This boosts the blood flow and strengthens your libido.
-Unlike white chocolates whose antioxidants properties are alloyed by sugar and added flavours, dark chocolates contain L-arginine and amino acids to give you the coveted "aphrodisiac punch”.
+The caffeine in dark chocolates boosts the blood flow and strengthens your libido.
+Unlike white chocolates whose antioxidants properties are alloyed by sugar and added flavors, dark chocolates contain L-arginine and amino acids to give you the coveted "aphrodisiac punch."

 Ashwagandha and Dark Chocolate